osgeolabUD-org/colouring-colombia-dev/README.md

     You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

+## Setup of development environment
+You can try out the Colouring Colombia application by setting up your own development environment.
+Please see the [instructions](docs/setup-dev-environment.md).

 ## Colouring Cities Contributors
 Thanks go to Colouring London contributors, funders, project partners, consultees,